DataDog/datadog-agent/docs/components/migrating-to-components.md

 # Migrating to Components

-After your component has been created you can link it to other components such as flares, status pages, or health.
+After your component has been created you can link it to other components such as flares (other like status pages, or health will come later).

 This page documents how to fully integrate your component in the Agent life cycle.

 ## Flare

 Migrate the code related to your component's domain from `pkg/flare` to your component.
-After migrating the Agent to components, you can delete `pkg/flare`.
+After migrating the Agent to components, you can delete it from `pkg/flare`.

 ### Creating a callback

-To add data to a flare, register a provider.
+To add data to a flare you will fiest need to register a `FlareBuilder`.

 First create a `flare.go` file in your component (the file name is a convention) and create a `func (c *yourComp) fillFlare(fb flarehelpers.FlareBuilder) error` function.